johannesu/meanfield-matlab/README.md

 3. __Convergent Tree-reweighted Message Passing for Energy Minimization__. <br />
 IEEE Transactions on Pattern Analysis and Machine Intelligence (PAMI), 2006. <br />
 _Vladimir Kolmogorov_.

+4. __An Experimental Comparison of Min-Cut/Max-Flow Algorithms for Energy Minimization in Computer Vision__. <br />
+IEEE Transactions on Pattern Analysis and Machine Intelligence (PAMI), 2004 <br />